-The Commission on Certification for Health Informatics and Information Management (CCHIIM) is a commission of AHIMA charged with developing certification standards and procedures.
-CCHIIM functions as an independent authority within AHIMA and oversees the certification and recertification programs.
-The commission serves healthcare consumers by ensuring the evidence-based competency and professional development of HIIM professionals.
+The Commission on Certification for Health Informatics and Information Management (CCHIIM) develops certification standards and procedures.
+CCHIIM, an independent authority within AHIMA, oversees certification and recertification programs.
+The commission serves healthcare consumers by ensuring the evidence-based competency and professional development of health informatics and information management (HIIM) professionals.

-A diverse set of professionals staffs CCHIIM.
-The commission leadership consists of a chair, and chair-elect and a past-chair and 12 commissioners.
-Commissioners must meet experience and leadership requirements, maintain AHIMA certification, and work within the HIIM profession.
+The commission leadership consists of a chair, a chair-elect, a past-chair, and 12 commissioners.
+These commissioners must meet experience and leadership requirements, maintain AHIMA certification, and work within the HIIM profession.

 Why Get an AHIMA Credential?

-AHIMA certifications are highly regarded within the medical billing and coding field.
+The medical billing and coding field holds AHIMA certification in high regard.
 Obtaining credentials from AHIMA-approved schools certifies you as a professional whose knowledge meets strict, industry-recognized standards.
 An AHIMA coding certification provides an additional advantage in achieving your career goals and offers a route to specialization.
 AHIMA credentials may also increase earning potential and career mobility.

-There are many paths to an AHIMA certification.
-Professionals who do not wish to pursue a degree in HIM can earn an AHIMA medical coding certification that meets the same standards as ones earned by degree-seeking students.
-Those who earn an AHIMA certification through AHIMA medical coding programs join a respected community of professionals and demonstrate their commitment to maintaining excellent standards and knowledge in the field.
+Individuals can take many different paths to earn AHIMA certification.
+Professionals who do not wish to pursue degrees in HIM can earn an AHIMA medical coding certification that meets the same standards as those earned by degree-seeking students.
+Individuals with AHIMA certification join a respected community of professionals and demonstrate their commitment to maintaining excellent standards and knowledge in the field.